ariamprog/daycare-healthcare-platform/README.md

 <img width="1720" height="787" alt="لقطة شاشة 2026-07-30 122734" src="https://github.com/user-attachments/assets/5df4cdd9-4b04-4cf4-9b1e-9d86aa4eca58" />
 <img width="1720" height="787" alt="لقطة شاشة 2026-07-30 122742" src="https://github.com/user-attachments/assets/d4a326bd-904a-4500-bdd5-18c6b3b631d5" />

+## Disclaimer
-## Disclaimer: All displayed information is fictional and created for demonstration purposes only.
-It does not represent real data or actual records.
+This repository is intended for portfolio and demonstration purposes only.
+All screenshots and displayed information are fictional and do not contain any real patient data or confidential information.

 ---